How to Dehydrate Papaya: A Step-by-Step Guide to Perfectly Dried Fruit

 A food dehydrator is the best method for dehydrating papaya.

-1. Preparation: Place the papaya slices in a single layer on the dehydrator tray, ensuring they do not touch each other.
-This allows for good air circulation and even drying.
+1. Preparation: Arrange the papaya slices in a single layer on the dehydrator trays, ensuring they do not touch each other.
+Using the correct trays helps ensure even drying.
+For fruit leather, use hole-free trays or solid tray inserts to prevent liquid leakage and optimize dehydration.

 2. Temperature: Set the dehydrator to 130°F – 135°F for best results.
 This temperature range ensures the papaya dries evenly without losing its nutrients.